zsyJosh/ShiyuZhao-homepage/content/authors/admin/_index.md

 ---

 I am currently a senior student at Yao Class, IIIS, Tsinghua University.
-My primary research interests lies in the knowledge discovery and its broad application in graph representation learning, natural language processing, computational biology and cognition and reasoning.
+My primary research interests lies in the field of knowledge discovery in AI, with a focus on the use of AI to effectively, efficiently, and interpretably gain knowledge in areas such as graph representation learning, natural language processing, computational biology, and cognition and reasoning.

-My goal is to build AI models to gain knowledge effectively, efficiently, and interpretably.
-I am enthusiastic about designing the methods to model and discover generalizable knowledge from data with disparate formats and intricate logic.
-I am also driven to make a foray into different domains like biology with the hope to extract transferable knowledge to help with domain-specific discovery and innovation.
+I am passionate about developing AI models that can uncover generalizable knowledge from data with complex structures and logic.
+I also have a strong desire to explore different domains, such as biology, in order to extract transferable knowledge that can aid in domain-specific discovery and innovation.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.-->